 A recent article in Forbes points to active learning spaces as one of the top trends of the past year because they “… facilitate project-based learning and competency-based progressions.
 Students move from project teams to skill groups to activity centers building skills and developing agency and self-management.”

 School districts should engage teachers in the planning process to make sure that investments in flexible learning spaces pay off.
 It’s a great way to marry the strategic goals of the district, such as improved test scores, with the instructional wants and needs of the teaching staff.

-Here are some helpful suggestions from school districts that we’ve worked with, which report successful rollouts and long-term use of flexible learning spaces:
+Here are some helpful suggestions from school districts that the educational furniture providers at Workspace Interiors by Office Depot® have worked with, which report successful rollouts and long-term use of flexible learning spaces: